 Members agree that those under the age of eighteen, those considered minors, and/or those who need parental consent shall provide written proof of parental consent before hypnotherapy services are to be provided.

 13. Conflicts of Interest:

-Members will follow all policies of the IAIH in regard to conflicts of interest with any person or persons and act accordingly.
+Members and staff will follow all policies of the IAIH regarding conflicts of interest with any person or persons and act accordingly.

-The sacredness of Interpersonal Hypnotherapy constitutes that members should refrain from intimate or sexual contact with clients for a period of two years after the conclusion of the professional relationship.
+The sacredness of Interpersonal Hypnotherapy constitutes that members and staff should refrain from intimate or sexual contact with clients or students for a period of two years after the conclusion of the professional relationship.

 Members agree to respect all persons seeking help through hypnotherapy by not discriminating against clients based on sex, religion, race, gender identity, sexual orientation, handicap, or age.